Center for Corporate Climate Leadership

 Are the Climate Leadership Awards a replacement program for Climate Leaders?

-The Climate Leadership Awards are a legacy of the Climate Leaders program, not a replacement.
+The Climate Leadership Awards are a legacy of the former Climate Leaders program, not a replacement.
 The EPA Climate Leaders program, logo, website, and all other activities and affiliations officially ended on September 30, 2011.

-In keeping with the new Center’s mission, EPA released its Corporate GHG Goal Evaluation Model in May 2012.
-The goal model was initially created under EPA’s Climate Leaders program as a tool for projecting business-as-usual GHG intensity improvements in order to assess the aggressiveness of GHG reduction goals set by companies participating in the program.
+In keeping with the new Center's mission, EPA released its Corporate GHG Goal Evaluation Model in May 2012.
+The goal model was initially created under EPA's Climate Leaders program as a tool for projecting business-as-usual GHG forecasts in order to assess the aggressiveness of GHG reduction goals set by companies participating in the program.